 Florida Tech's first-rate flight training facilities are located at the Melbourne International Airport, in the Emil Buehler Flight Training Center.
 Our large fleet consists of Piper aircraft, including Warriors, Arrows, twin-engine Piper Seminoles and an aerobatic Citabria.
 Florida Tech offers both glass cockpit and round dial aircraft.

-Jobs in air traffic control will rise as today’s air traffic control workforce retires over the next decade.
-While there will be an increasing number of job openings, competition for the FAA Academy will remain high.
-Job opportunities will demand that applicants obtain an air traffic control degree from a FAA certified school.
+Jobs in air traffic control will be in good supply as a result of today’s air traffic control workforce retiring over the next decade.
+While there will be an increasing number of job openings, competition for entrance into the FAA Academy will remain high.
+Job opportunities will demand that applicants obtain an air traffic control degree from an FAA-certified school.

 The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides more information about jobs, including median annual pay, working conditions and job outlook, among other things.